triton-inference-server/server/docs/backend.rst

 ..................

-A backend must carefully manage the lifecycle of the backend itself, the models that use the backend and the inference requests that execute on the model using the backend.
+A backend must carefully manage the lifecycle of the backend itself, the models and model instances that use the backend and the inference requests that execute on the model instances using the backend.

 Backend and Model
 -----------------

-Backend and model initialization is triggered when Triton :ref:`loads a model <section-model-management>`:
+Backend, model and model instance initialization is triggered when Triton :ref:`loads a model <section-model-management>`:

 * If the model requires a backend that is not already in use by an already loaded model, then: